CB-Public/natflix/README.md

 I have created a page about imdb with the omdb-api.
 Also mark your personal favorite movies, series or games!
 The api key was created with a temp mail - so do what you want. ┗|｀O′|┛
-Ps: I did not pay attention to Responsive!
+Ps: I did not pay attention to responsive!

 ## Erstellt wurde es mit: